josegonzalez/josediazgonzalez.com/_posts/2015-12-31-initial-application-scaffolding.markdown

 bin/cake bake Controller Categories -t Crud bin/cake bake Controller Tags -t Crud
 ```

+And now we'll turn on CrudView for the entire application.
+Simply change the `$isAdmin` property of `src/Controller/AppController.php` to `true`.
+This can be done on a per-controller basis, but as we are using CrudView everywhere, it doesn't hurt to turn it on universally.

 And thats it for now.
 Why didn't we bake templates or certain tables: